forax/cplisp/README.md

   ./cplisp/bin/cplisp
 ```

+the builtin functions are read, print, eval, +, def, lambda, import and compile.

 # how to compile a script as a Java class
 first run cplisp, then ask to compile with the function compile
 ```